Series A Investment Thesis

 The Problem

-Organizations are overwhelmed by data but starved for clarity.
+Enterprises don't have an AI tool problem — they have a risk, liability, and institutional trust problem.
 Generic copilots (Microsoft Copilot, Google Duet) deliver "organizational amnesia" — isolated, non-reproducible outputs with no audit trail.
 80% of enterprise AI projects fail due to poor data alignment, integration gaps, or lack of institutional trust (RAND).
 High-stakes industries — finance, defense, professional services — cannot deploy AI without governance, attribution, and sovereignty guarantees.
+The root cause is structural: copilots are built for individual productivity, not institutional accountability.

 The Solution